 I’ve taught product management to 10,000+ students in 121 countries.
-Here are the most common questions I get asked from students who want to transition into product management:
+Here are the most common questions I get asked from students who want to become a product manager:

 - I don’t have a technical background, do I need to know how to code?